Zuma Zuma – Promises, promises

 It would be good for this contradictory rhetoric to get exposed in public debate so South Africa knows what Mr Zuma’s intentions really are for this country.

-(15 raters, Choose a star and click it to rate this cartoon)
+Bleh!2 Stars3 Stars4 StarsAwesome!
+(15 raters, Click a star a star to rate this article)

 I cannot blame Zuma for trying to gather support in various groups and politicians are notorious for making promises they cannot keep.
 You’re right though Sizwe.. the only way this will get exposed is in public debate.. one of the parties that have been promised something will necessarily come short in this debate and it will be interesting to see what line JZ draws in the debate